 …

 The EHT CQI Report field contains EHT CQI Report information.
-EHT CQI Report information is included in the EHT compressed beamforming/CQI report if the Feedback Type subfield in the EHT MIMO Control field indicates CQI feedback.
+EHT CQI Report information is included in the EHT Compressed Beamforming/CQI Report field (9.4.1.77a) if the Feedback Type subfield in the EHT MIMO Control field indicates CQI feedback, and is not included otherwise.

 Instruction to TGbe Editor: Update 11be D5.01 P604L29 as shown below.